❉ Dana’s MainMan recordings are a real treat and the results are here for all to enjoy.

-For those unfamiliar with the name, Dana Gillespie could be said to be well at home here on We Are Cult; her acting career is cult with a capital C, including appearances in Hammer’s The Lost Continent and Amicus’ The Land That Time Forgot, and as a vampish Muse to maverick filmmakers Ken Russell and Nicolas Roeg in Mahler (1974) and Bad Timing (1980) respectively!
+For those unfamiliar with the name, Dana Gillespie could be said to be well at home here on We Are Cult; her acting career is cult with a capital C, including appearances in Hammer’s The Lost Continent and Amicus’ The People That Time Forgot, and as a vampish Muse to maverick filmmakers Ken Russell and Nicolas Roeg in Mahler (1974) and Bad Timing (1980) respectively!

 On stage she appeared in rock musicals Catch A Soul and Jesus Christ Superstar, for the latter she originated the role of Mary Magdalene in its original London run.

 Her recording career encompasses early, collectable folk recordings for Pye and Decca, a credible run of raunchy blues albums and thirteen Bahjan albums sung in Sanskrit… and a spell as David Bowie’s label-mate on RCA Records, which this collection focuses on.

 At the time this part of the story begins, in spring 1971, Bowie was sitting out the expiry date of his contract with Philips/Mercury and building up a bulging portfolio of material while his new manager Tony DeFries began courting the ‘big three’ record labels (CBS/Epic, EMI/Capitol, RCA/Victor) with the wealth of songs that began pouring from Bowie’s keyboard and out of Radio Luxembourg and Trident Studios.